rostro36/Notes/Big Data/Week 05/05_questions.md

 ![LSM-tree](../images/05_LSM_tree.PNG)
 ## [Bloom filter](https://de.wikipedia.org/wiki/Bloomfilter)
 - Where are Bloom filters used?
-	- In the Hfile index, to check whether a key is in the file.
+	- In the HFile index, to check whether a key is in the file.
 - What is the accuracy property of Bloom filters?
 	- Bloom filter give no false negatives, but can give false positives.